Aquatic invasive species in Lake Huron

-In an earlier post, we outlined the issues related to the invasion of Asian carp into the Great Lakes.
+In an earlier post, we outlined the issues related to an aquatic invasive species of Asian carp into the Great Lakes.
 Many people have forecasted that the invasion, if it were to occur, would result in the demise of the salmon fishery and the loss of billions of dollars from sport fishing tourism in the region.
 This forecast is debatable, but what is lost in the story about Asian carp is that such a collapse has already occurred in Lake Huron, due to changes caused by other invasive species in the lake.

 This is a story of ecological changes in Lake Huron.
 The protagonists are fish, as well as other plants and animals.
 Invasive species have wreaked havoc on the Lake Huron ecosystem, causing what some scientists term an invasion meltdown.
 These invasive species, including sea lamprey and alewife in the 1940s-1970s, have drastically altered abundances (even causing several extinctions), food sources, habitat, and reproductive cycles of native organisms.